fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/non-airport-departures.md

 There are three use cases associated with departure points that can be represented in FIXM:

-    1. Flights that depart from an aerodrome.
+    1. Flights that depart from aerodromes.
-    2. Flights that file a flight plan while en route (a so called airfile or AFIL flight).
+    2. Flights that file non-aerodrome departure points.
-    3. Flights that file non-aerodrome departure points.
+    3. Flights that file a flight plan that begins at an en route point (a so called airfile or AFIL flight).

 The first of these is by far the most common use case, and while the second two cases are infrequent, they are required.

 Per the PANSATM, see the final clause of the DEP/ indicator under the Field Type 18